The excursions and extracurricular activities were great ways to be immersed in the Dutch and European culture.

 Credits: 6; 3 history, 3 fine arts

-Students will participate in two courses, Introduction to the Living History of Ghana, and Introduction to Dance and the Performing Arts in Ghana.
+Students will participate in two courses, Introduction to the Living History of Ghana, and Introduction to the Performing Arts of Ghana.
 Both courses will include lectures as well as excursions and visits to historically and culturally significant sites such as pre-colonial castles and forts, The Ghana Arts Center and archeological sites.

 Plan to meet Monday through Friday with mornings set aside for lectures at the Institute of African Studies, University of Ghana Legon campus.
 In the afternoons, visit museums, art exhibitions, and culturally significant places or events.
 Meet Ghanaian performing arts face to face with weekly performances at either the Ghana National Theatre, the School for the Performing Arts, or the University of Ghana Drama Studio.
 Attendance at theatre and dance performances will be required and students will be evaluated by quizzes, tests, research paper and a journal of visits to historical sites.